The ultimate checklist for moving house

 About a month before your move, try not to buy any new bathroom products that can't be properly resealed.
 Anything that has a locking lid isn't a big deal, and things like makeup will usually travel well, but things that can't be closed properly are liable to leak which can be a real pain.

-Remember to pack cleaning supplies separately from anything that you use on your body so if something does leak, you hopefully won't have to throw everything out.
+Remember to pack cleaning supplies separately from anything that you use on your body so that if something does leak, you hopefully won't have to throw everything out.

 • Shampoo, conditioner, soaps and shower gels